amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-1-arrays.md

 string[] friends;
 ```

-The variable titled `friends` is capable of storing a collection of strings.
+The variable _friends_ is declared as an array capable of storing a collection of strings.
+At this point, the array has been declared but not initialized, meaning it does not yet have a specific size or contain any elements.

 ##### Assigning an Empty Array to a Variable